SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 # Opensource and Unity3D

-Unity is certainly been slow to move when it comes to open source, most contributors are hard at work on their creations and have little time to clean things up and showcase how they achieved things.&nbsp; NOTE, putting up a video of your effort with no code based explanation of how you achieved it does not count, that is just promotion.
+Unity is certainly been slow to move when it comes to open source, most contributors are hard at work on their creations and have little time to clean things up and showcase how they achieved things.
+NOTE, putting up a video of your effort with no code based explanation of how you achieved it does not count, that is just promotion.

 Things are changing as of Unity 4 and we are seeing more and more content released and more developers publishing Opensource projects and contributing to others.

-&nbsp;

 So I have put together a list of some of the best picks I have found out there (feel free to suggest more in comments and I will update this post)

-&nbsp;

 #### [http://wiki.unity3d.com/index.php/Main\_Page](http://wiki.unity3d.com/index.php/Main_Page "http://wiki.unity3d.com/index.php/Main\_Page")

 First off there is the Unity Wiki – granted this has been around for some time but does not get as much attention as it should, a good first port of call.

-&nbsp;

 #### [https://github.com/nickgravelyn/UnityToolbag](https://github.com/nickgravelyn/UnityToolbag "https://github.com/nickgravelyn/UnityToolbag")

 | ![width=](https://avatars1.githubusercontent.com/u/361789?s=460) |

-Nick Gravelyn is one of the XNA die hards and a big contributor for building and sharing helpful stuff, as he has moved to Unity he has not stopped and pushed&nbsp; a selection of helper scripts to aid you on your development journey and you are encourages to submit your own to make this an even bigger resource
+Nick Gravelyn is one of the XNA die hards and a big contributor for building and sharing helpful stuff, as he has moved to Unity he has not stopped and pushed  a selection of helper scripts to aid you on your development journey and you are encourages to submit your own to make this an even bigger resource

  |